practice areas

 A felony DUI is typically four or more DUI convictions within 10 years.
 The potential penalties for a felony DUI offense include:

-Contact Our Mendocino County DUI Lawyer!
+Contact Our Mendocino County DUI Lawyers

 When facing all of the potential consequences of a DUI, your choice of an attorney is crucial.
 We believe that experience counts, especially if you are pressured to plead guilty.
 Don’t waive your rights without speaking to our Mendocino County DUI lawyers.
 We can advise you about your case and how we can deconstruct it in search of evidence that can be critical to a solid defense.